rust-bakery/nom/README.md

 assert_eq!(multi(c), Done("azerty".as_bytes(), Vec::new()));
 ```

-There are more complex (and more useful) parsers like the chain, which is used to parse a whole buffer, gather data along the way, then assemble everything in a final closure:
+There are more complex (and more useful) parsers like the chain, which is used to parse a whole buffer, gather data along the way, then assemble everything in a final closure, if none of the subparsers failed or returned an `Incomplete`:

 ````rust
 struct A {